 Local governments or councils set the overall direction for their municipalities through longterm planning.
 Local Government sets out area based financial plans, municipal strategic statements and other strategic plans.
 Setting the vision, and then ensuring that it is achieved, is one of the most important roles of local government.
-On the other hand, changing governments via elections are eliminating the current vision and strategic plans and bring new ones which are closer their own political view.
+On the other hand, changing governments via elections are eliminating the current vision and strategic plans and bring new ones, which are closer to the new administration's political view.
 This leads to hinder on investments and projects and decrease the efficiency of the strategies.

-• Disconnection of governance with national policy
+• Disconnect of governance with national policy

-In some cases, municipality governance and country governance have different political views.
+In some cases, municipality and country governance have different political views.
 For example, In Liverpool, the municipality governance is strongly Labour, while the country governance is Conservative.
 This disconnection of governance can create a discontinuity between national plans and how they may be locally implemented.
-Local municipalities of a different political grouping may feel they are disadvantaged by the ruling political party and forced to accept and make changes they do not support.
+Local municipalities of a different political grouping may feel they are disadvantaged by the ruling political party and forced to accept and make changes they do not support which is usually the case in Turkey.
+For some areas central government could make a decision to change the status of a green area for buildings in the name of economic development and local government might not be able to object to the decision.

-Disconnection of governance locally
+• Disconnection of governance locally